danstanhope/generator-backbone-marionette/README.md

 `yo backbone-marionette`

 Once you've got the generator, run one of the following grunt commands.
 The main difference being that `develop` will include a watch task and won't using almond.js to build a single js file.
 Make sure you use `release` for production, as you don't want require making a bunch of http requests.

 `grunt develop`

 `grunt release`

+Once you've done this, open up the index.html file that's been created and you should template being rendered by your backbone.marionette app :)

 ## Contributing